ivan-sincek/scrapy-scraper/README.md

 WHITELIST
     File with whitelisted domains to limit the crawling scope Specify 'off' to disable domain whitelisting
-    Default: domains extracted from URLs
+    Default: domains extracted from initial URLs
     -w, --whitelist = whitelist.txt | off | etc.
 LINKS
-    Include all [3rd party] links and sources in the output file -l, --links
+    Include all links and sources (incl.
+3rd party) in the output file -l, --links
 PLAYWRIGHT
     Use Playwright's headless browser